cdiielsi/merkle_tree/README.md

 - Giving proof that the Merkle Tree contains an element.
     This means building such an array as the proof described for the previous functionality.

-## Dependencies
-- rust 1.85.0

-## How to run

-- To build and run the project, run: make

-- To run the tests, run: make test

 ## References
 https://brilliant.org/wiki/merkle-tree/ <br />